OpenTranslationBible/open-bible/en-GB/18.Job/md/job-23.md

 ## Job 23:4

-> I would lay my case before Him
+> I would present my case to Him
-> and fill my mouth with arguments.
+> and speak with conviction.

 ## Job 23:5